 The hand gesture classification model was simulated in MATLAB R2015a environment.
 Sample of hand gesture data were rescaled from 340 ×512 to 256 ×256 pixels were processed on an Intel 1.90 GHz and 4GB RAM machine using the model developed in this study.
 A total of 40 samples containing 4 gestures for each numeral were collected and processed in MATLAB R2015a environment.
 MATLAB was adopted for programming because of its user-friendliness and scalability it provides.
-Figure 5 shows the classification result for numeral 1and 2 respectively.
-Figure 5 is the system design interface which displays the gesture recognition of Yorubá numeral.
+Figure 5 shows the classification result for numeral 1 and 2 respectively.
+Figure 5 is the system design interface which displays the gesture recognition of Yorùbá numeral.
 The effectiveness of the algorithm used in this study is measured by inputting sample hand gesture images into the model and its performance was recorded.
-The performance metrics used are recall rate, precision rate and accuracy which are defined in Equation 1, 2 and 3 respectively.
+The performance metrics used are recall rate, precision rate and accuracy which are defined in Equations 8, 9 and 10 respectively.
 Using the metrics defined in Equations above, the classification efficiency of the model was recorded.
-The accuracy of the model was recorded for each gesture classified.
-Table 1 shows the classification rate for the YSL for numeral 1 to 10.
-For numeral 1, 3, 5 and 7, 100% accuracy, numeral 2 and 9 had 90% accuracy, numeral 4 has 85.67% accuracy, numeral 6 has 93.56%, numeral 8 has 88% and numeral 10 which has 90.72%.
-An average recognition rate of 94% was obtained over tested data.
+Table 1 depicts the confusion matrix table for the overall recognition process.
+The accuracy of the model was recorded for each gesture classified and the overall recognition rate was obtained using the confusion matrix table.
+Table 2 shows the classification rate for the YSL for numeral 1 to 10.
+For numerals 1, 3, 5 and 7, 100% accuracy were obtained, numeral 2 and 9 had 90% accuracy, numeral 4 has 85.67% accuracy, numeral 6 has 93.56%, numeral 8 has 88% and numeral 10 which has 90.72%.
+An average recognition rate of 95% was obtained over tested data.